IN THE MOUNTAINS OF FIRE

 Friday, January 1, 2709

 Midnight.
 The same elders who assessed the sky for Christmas give us the nod, now.
-This time, the moon having waned some days from the half-point, it has to rise a certain number of fingers up into the sky, making the never-thawing peaks below it glow a chill blue-white.
+This time the moon, having waned some days from the half-point, has to rise a certain number of fingers up into the sky, making the never-thawing peaks below it glow a chill blue-white.
 Only those familiar with the heights on the horizon can say how many fingers.
 And only they have digits of the proper width to tell.